 I don’t bake all that often, and when I do I have a handful of recipes that I am really comfortable with.
-One of them is my banana loaf which has never failed me and always goes down well with the kids.
+I like easy recipes, cakes I can quickly make that the whole family will love.
+One of my go-to recipes is my banana loaf which has never failed me and always goes down well with the kids.
 Well, as it’s so reliable, I thought I would try something a little different and throw some walnuts into the mix, creating a banana and walnut loaf recipe.

 6oz (170g) self-raising flour